-Acupuncture for chronic low back pain You pay \$0.
-Covered services are offered through American Specialty Health (ASH).
-No more than 20 visits per year with ASH in-network providers.
 Treatment must be discontinued if the patient is not improving or is regressing.

+Provider Requirements:

-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Prior authorization is not required for services provided by a network provider.
-Acupuncture CCA covers additional acupuncture visits as a supplemental benefit.
-Up to 12 medically necessary Continued on next page.
+Acupuncture Our plan covers supplemental acupuncture benefits through Medicare and MassHealth (Medicaid) in addition to the Medicare covered services above.
+The plan covers up to 36 visits total per calendar year unless authorized differently by the plan.
+The 36 sessions are not in addition to the 20 covered sessions above if you are receiving acupuncture services for lower back pain.
+Prior authorization is not required for services provided by a network provider.